HelloCodeMing/spiderer/README.md

 	spider working interval.
 Default to be 2 * 1000.
 - workerNum
 	Num of spiders.
 Default to be 4.
-- slient
+- log
-	Working in silenc of not, default to be noisy.
+	Log or not, if true, log infos will be stored in log/file.